Skip to content

 Short answers, pulled from the story.

-What is the Local Interstellar Cloud and how large is it?
+What is the Local Interstellar Cloud and where is the Solar System located within it?

-When did the Solar System enter the Local Interstellar Cloud?
+How long has the Solar System been inside the Local Interstellar Cloud?

-Where does the Local Interstellar Cloud flow from and what direction does it move?
+Where does the Local Interstellar Cloud come from and where is it flowing?